IndustryFusion/DigitalTwin/wiki/setup/setup.md

         sudo service NetworkManager restart

-**Fleet** - Continous Delivery Plugin will be installed by default.
+**Fleet** - This Continous Delivery Plugin will be installed by default in the Rancher.

 **Elemental** - OS management plugin must be installed seperatley.
 Follow these [instructions](https://elemental.docs.rancher.com/quickstart-ui#install-elemental-operator) to install Elemental using Rancher UI.

-**Note** - Follow the above doc untill you can see the OS Manamagent option in the Rancher Manager menu.
+**Note** - Follow the above document untill you can see the OS Manamagent option in the Rancher Manager menu.
 Further steps for creating Machine Registration Endpoint and Preparing Seed Image will be described below.

 **Machine Registration Endpoint Creation**